brownfield-bridge/so-what-now-what/issue-01/stress-test.skill.md

 **Turn 1 — the decision.** Ask, in one message: *"In a sentence or two: what move are you weighing, and why now?"* (Talking is faster than typing; if they are a group, one person captures the room.)

-**Turn 2 — confirm the frame.** From their answer, draft (a) the one to three assumptions the decision seems to rest on, and (b) the futures you will test against, defaulting to the four below, renamed to their context.
-Show both and ask: *"Here is what I think you're assuming, and the futures I'll test against.
+**Turn 2 — surface the ghost scenario.** From their answer, draft (a) the ghost scenario: the one to three assumptions about the future the decision quietly rests on, and (b) the futures you will test against, defaulting to the four below, renamed to their context.
+Show both and ask: *"Here is the ghost scenario I think you're running, and the futures I'll test it against.
 Rename any future, drop one, or add your own (three to five works), and fix the assumptions, or say go."* This saves them writing from scratch and lets them shape the futures.
 - **Capability leap** — models get much better and cheaper.
 - **Supply shock** — a model or vendor they rely on is pulled, repriced, or restricted.
 - **Agents arrive** — the work gets done end to end by agents.